5. DCMS Cache-B Data Access

 Fig. 5.1 List of data cubes from a tiff dataset on the right.

 In the Data Offer section, the available data cubes appear on a list at the right side of the dataset info.
-During the creation of a new layer, the user has access to the available data cubes through a modal panel.
-The panel opens if the addition to the layer is made through the data offer panel or directly in the layer section.
+During the creation of a new layer, access to the available data cubes is provided through a modal panel.
+The panel opens up when the addition to the layer is made through the data offer panel or directly in the layer section.

 ../_images/5-2.png